rbdannenberg/soundcool/README.md

 ## Developers

-### Please go to src/README.md for instructions on installing and building your own Soundcool`
+### Please go to the [Github Soundcool Wiki](https://github.com/rbdannenberg/soundcool/wiki) for a guide to documentation and installation.